codatio/codat-docs/docs/using-the-api/webhooks/troubleshooting.md

 ## Recover failed and missed messages

-There are two types of messages that can be recovered:
+Our webhooks service can recover two types of messages:

-- **Failed messages** occur when all attempts to deliver the message have been exhausted.
+- **Failed messages** occur when the message wasn't delivered even after all attempts to deliver the message have been exhausted.
+You can **recover** such messages.
-- **Missed messages** result from scenarios such as the endpoint being disabled, the endpoint not existing at the time of sending (but created afterward), or the endpoint initially configured to listen to other event types and now updated to include additional ones.
+- **Missed messages** occur when the endpoint has been disabled, the endpoint didn't exist at the time of sending the message (but created afterward), or the endpoint initially configured to listen to other event types and has been updated to include additional ones.
+You can **replay** such messages.

-If you want to resend or recover one or more messages in case of your app's downtime or incorrect configuration, you can do so in the [Codat Portal](https://app.codat.io/monitor/events).
+If you want to replay or recover one or more messages in case of your app's downtime or incorrect configuration, you can do so in the [Codat Portal](https://app.codat.io/monitor/events).

 Navigate to **Monitor > Webhooks > Events > Endpoints** to view your consumer endpoints and retry the messages manually or automatically.